xpollen8/mywrap/README.md

 # myWrap

-A very simple pooled mysql wrapper w/over-ridable defaults
+A very simple mysql wrapper w/over-ridable defaults

+Serverless-ready thanks to the efforts of https://www.jeremydaly.com/serverless-mysql-at-scale/, upon which this is built.

 # Install